How to Write a Mission Trip Fundraising Letter

 There are two ways that you can join in this ministry with me as I prepare to serve in Nicaragua.

 - Offer financial support.
 If you feel called to support the work God is doing in Nicaragua, please prayerfully consider mailing or giving me a donation.
-I am responsible for raising the $1,500 it costs to go on this trip to Nicaragua.
+I am responsible for raising the $1,500 it costs for me to go on this trip to Nicaragua.
 Your support will enable me to participate in this exciting opportunity.
 Checks should be made out to [insert church name].
 All contributions are tax-deductible, and you will receive a receipt for tax purposes.

 Taking part in a mission trip is an incredible spiritual experience.
 I am very excited to be a part of the work that God is already doing in Nicaragua, to grow in my faith, and to share those experiences with you when I return.

 Step 3.
-Send your letter.
+Prepare and send your letter.

 Step 4.
 Follow up.